bhodorog/bhgrobots/README.md

    also passes self as an argument so that each command can do their magic.

-## Ideas
+## TODOS

-1. Have some magic methods generated for Table class based command name to have the api nicer.
+1. (optional) Have some magic methods generated for Table class based command name to have the api nicer.
 Instead of tbl.accept(Command.new(args)) will be tabl.command(args)
+1. Have the main file use stdin and/or args to send a filename
+1. Scratch all commands before the first PLACE cmd
+1. Corner cases hunt
+1. Prepare input test files
+1. Have the cmds streamed instead of bulk processed
+1. (optional)